vanderLaan-Group/vanderLaan-lab.org/content/post/survival_fall2019-blog_03.md

 Methods: Survival Analysis and Causality" at UC Berkeley:

 <u>**Question:**</u>

 > Hi Mark,

->
-> First of all, I have doubts regarding the simultaneous confidence interval
+> First of all, I have doubts regarding the simultaneous confidence interval for Kaplan-
-> for Kaplan-Meier, since I am not necessarily interested in inference for a
-> parameter.
-I would like to know if the 95% confidence band for my KM estimator
-> will hold using the same formula we did in our `R` lab without covariates
-> (taken from lectures).
+> Meier, since I am not necessarily interested in inference for a parameter.
+I would like > to know if the 95% confidence band for my KM estimator will hold using the same formula > we did in our `R` lab without covariates (taken from lectures).
->

 > Secondly, I am interested in testing a hypothesis.
-I remember discussing in
-> classes the difference between testing the null hypothesis when each of my
+I remember discussing in classes the > difference between testing the null hypothesis when each of my parameters is 0, is
-> parameters is 0, is different than the null hypothesis that all of the
+> different than the null hypothesis that all of the parameters are 0.
+I understand that
-> parameters are 0.
-I understand that the first is trying to address each
+> the first is trying to address each parameter individually, while the second one is
-> parameter individually, while the second one is testing whether all of the
-> parameters, simultaneously, are significant.
+> testing whether all of the parameters, simultaneously, are significant.
->

 > For instance, for three covariates.

 > Case 1:

 > `$H_01: w1 = 0$`

 > `$H_02: w2 = 0$`

 > `$H_03: w3 = 0$`

 > Case 2:

 > `$H_0: w1 = w2 = w3 = 0$`

->
-> Therefore, is the simultaneous confidence interval calculating the second case
+> Therefore, is the simultaneous confidence interval calculating the second case only?
+For
-> only?
-For a KM estimator, can it be understood that the simultaneous
+> a KM estimator, can it be understood that the simultaneous confidence interval can be
-> confidence interval can be computed for one parameter across time, and for all
-> of the parameters across time?
+> computed for one parameter across time, and for all of the parameters across time?
->

 > Thanks, F.M.

 ---